rascol/LPXImage/README.md

 # Log-Polar Image

 This is a cross-platform implementation of the log-polar image transformation ([LogPolarImages.md](./LogPolarImages.md)) for computer vision applications.
 This system provides a way to convert standard video streams to log-polar format and back, mimicking aspects of vertebrate vision.
-This is the first of several modules that will ultimately provide a log-polar vision front end to an LLM.
+LPXVision code has also been successfully integrated into the LPXImage project.
+This integration includes an LPXVision extension that can provide visual input to a Large Language Model.
+A future module will provide a vision adapter based on LPXVision that will extend the capabilities of an LLM with log polar vision.

 ## Features